 The IRP has been a pioneer in the collaborative production of award-winning investigative reporting on multiple platforms.
 This innovation, now commonplace in the news business, has been recognized with the highest honors in journalism.
 The program’s work has made it a model for nonprofit journalism based at a college or university that has been replicated around the world.

-In recent years, Bergman and then-IRP Director John Temple developed another innovation, Investigative Studios, a nonprofit production company.
+In recent years, the IRP developed Investigative Studios, a nonprofit production company.
 Formally affiliated with UC Berkeley, Studios is designed to exploit the opportunities created by the new digital landscape.
 It enables the IRP to diversify its revenue.
 While still relying in part on philanthropy, Studios’ goal is to infuse the new world of documentary film with the values of cutting-edge journalism.

 The IRP has produced and contributed to dozens of groundbreaking stories for broadcast, print and online outlets.
 Its work has appeared on PBS Frontline, Univision, NPR and PBS NewsHour and in publications such as Mother Jones, The New York Times, Los Angeles Times, The Guardian, The Intercept and The Atlantic, among others.